-Shapes in PowerPoint 2013 for Windows are very useful in representing design or content, or in showing a process or a sequence.
-However, when you create a slide that has such many shapes that make a framework, you'll find that most of your shapes may be of the same size and other attributes.
-Figure 1 shows a sample where the same shape has been used multiple times.
+Shapes in PowerPoint 2016 are very useful in representing design or content, or in showing a process or a sequence.
+However, when you create a slide that has many such shapes, you'll find that most of your shapes may be the same size and may also share other similar attributes.
+Figure 1 shows a sample slide where the same shape is placed multiple times.

 Yes, you can go ahead and insert the same shape into PowerPoint repeatedly, but that will consume much of your productive time that you could have used elsewhere!
 There are quicker alternatives for duplicating shapes that can be learned if you follow these guidelines:

 - Select the shape, and press the Ctrl key so that your cursor now has a plus sign, as shown in Figure 2.
 This plus sign in the cursor indicates that a copy of the selected shape (or a selection of multiple shapes) will be created when you drag it and drop it elsewhere on the slide.